mgiulini/github_workshop/README.md

 The PR is now open.
 The other group members can now review the code, ask for changes, and approve the PR.
 Once the PR is approved, the branch can be **merged** into the main branch.

-Within the PR page, you can see the changes made in the code, and you can comment on them.
+Within the PR page, you can see the changes made in the code via the *Files changed* tab.
+You can also browse the several commits that were made in the branch.

 You can ask for a review by clicking on the *Reviewers* button on the right side of the page.
 Your collaborators should receive an e-mail with the request.